You have not updated your profilein 0 days. Update your profile.

-Emmanuel works as an Avodah Corps Member for Jews United for Justice (JUFJ), a grassroots Jewish organization advancing social justice in DC and Maryland.
-As a community organizer, Emmanuel grows JUFJ’s base by building relationships with volunteers interested in local movements.
-He also plans campaign actions and educational events, coordinates legislative advocacy, and represents JUFJ in coalitions.
+Emmanuel will begin rabbinical school this fall at the Jewish Theological Seminary.
+Before JTS he worked as an Avodah Corps Member for Jews United for Justice (JUFJ), a grassroots Jewish organization advancing social justice in DC and Maryland.
+As a community organizer, Emmanuel grew JUFJ’s base by building relationships with volunteers interested in local movements.
+He also planned campaign actions and educational events, coordinated legislative advocacy, and represented JUFJ in coalitions.

 Before joining JUFJ, Emmanuel studied Women’s, Gender, and Sexuality Studies at Yale.
 While at college Emmanuel taught New Haven middle schoolers, facilitated workshops on consent and bystander intervention, and guided backpacking trips along the Appalachian Trail.
 He also led an egalitarian minyan, participated in interfaith forums, and helped coordinate Jewish student involvement in local racial and economic justice campaigns.

-After high school, Emmanuel studied at Yeshivat Maale Gilboa in northern Israel, a big change in scenery from his native New York City.
-When not working you can find Emmanuel jogging around D.C., listening to chassidic melodies or early 2000’s top 40.
-He will begin rabbinical school this fall at the Jewish Theological Seminary.
+After high school, Emmanuel studied at Yeshivat Maale Gilboa in northern Israel, a big change in scenery from his native New York.
+When not working you can find Emmanuel jogging around the city's parks, listening to chassidic melodies or early 2000’s top 40.

-Benjamin Gladstone is a Fulbright Scholar living in Jerusalem, where he is researching the ways in which Yemeni Jewish leaders in the 1940s and '50s constructed brands of Zionism that were at once unique to their community and resonant with mainstream Zionist thought.
-He graduated magna cum laude from Brown University in 2018 with a double concentration in Judaic Studies and Middle East Studies and received honors for his thesis on the idea of an "Ingathering of Exiles" in relations between the American, Israeli, and Yemeni Jewish communities during Operation On Eagles' Wings, the most significant migration of Yemen’s Jewish community to Israel.
+Benjamin Gladstone will begin his doctoral studies at New York University’s Skirball Department of Hebrew and Judaic Studies this fall.
+His research focuses on Yemeni Jewish history in Mandate Palestine and Israel.
+He graduated magna cum laude and Phi Beta Kappa from Brown University in 2018 with a double concentration in Judaic Studies and Middle East Studies and received honors for his thesis on the idea of an "Ingathering of Exiles" in relations between the American, Israeli, and Yemeni Jewish communities during Operation On Eagles' Wings, the most significant migration of Yemen’s Jewish community to Israel.
+He spent the last year engaged in archival research in Jerusalem on a Fulbright Scholarship, examining the ways in which Yemeni Jewish leaders in the 1940s and 1950s constructed brands of Zionism that were at once unique to their community and resonant with mainstream Zionist thought.
 In addition to his academic work, Benjamin has long engaged in pro-Israel work, heading Brown Students for Israel, serving on the Israel Campus Roundtable's Intercampus Leadership Committee, and co-founding SIACH to promote constructive dialogue between Israeli and American Jewish students on topics in Israel-diaspora relations.
-Benjamin is also an opinions journalist, writing primarily on Jewish issues for publications ranging from Tablet Magazine to the New York Times.
-This fall, Benjamin will begin his doctoral studies at New York University’s Skirball Department of Hebrew and Judaic Studies.
+In the last few years, he has also led advocacy, fundraising, and education efforts in support of refugees, against American involvement in the ongoing civil war in Yemen and drone warfare, and in support of LGBTQIA+ rights.
+Benjamin is also an opinions journalist, writing primarily on Jewish issues for publications ranging from Tablet Magazine and Haaretz to the New York Times.

 Sarah Gordon, originally from Montreal, Canada, is an Ed.D. student in Jewish Educational Leadership and Innovation at Azrieli Graduate School of Jewish Education.
 She currently serves as Director of Student Activities and Experiential Education at Ma’ayanot Yeshiva High School, where she also teaches Talmud and Israel Engagement and Advocacy.
 Sarah spent two years studying in GPATS (Graduate Program in Advanced Talmudic Studies) and holds dual MA degrees in Jewish Education and Modern Jewish History from Yeshiva University.
 She has spent time studying in education programs in Israel at Midreshet Lindenbaum, Pardes and Matan and is the recipient of the Grinspoon-Steinhardt Award for Excellence in Jewish Education.
 Her extensive experience in informal Jewish Education includes leadership positions at Camp Stone and Bnei Akiva’s Mach Hach Ba’Aretz program.
 Currently, Sarah lives with her husband in Washington Heights, NY, where she is an active member of the Mount Sinai Jewish Center, having served as a board member, ombudsperson and guest speaker.
 In her free time, Sarah enjoys running, hiking and tennis, as well as rooting for Canadian sports teams.